fscavone1/gitprotocol_sf/README.md

 ### Impl package
 The ```it.unisa.git.impl ``` package provides five classes:
-- *ErrorMessage*: the enumeration of all the possibile messages whichh can be returned from various methods;
+- *ErrorMessage*: the enumeration of all the possibile messages which can be returned from various methods;
-- *GitProtocol*: the API that define all the operations of the project;
+- *GitProtocol*: the API that defines all the operations of the project;
 - *GitProtocolImpl*: the implementation of the previous API;
-- *MessageListener*: the API that define the message listener;
+- *MessageListener*: the API that defines the message listener;
-- *MessageListenerImpl*: the implementation of a method which parse the messages.
+- *MessageListenerImpl*: the implementation of a method which parses the messages.

 ### Git pacakge
-The ```it.unisa.git ``` package provide a *Main* class which allows the interaction of a user with the system.
+The ```it.unisa.git ``` package provides a *Main* class which allows the interaction of a user with the system.

 ## Test
 The ```test``` packages contains two java classes that implements all the unit tests.